MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/choose-landing-zone-option.md

 # Choose the landing zone for your organization

-There are different approaches to implementing a landing zone or landing zones in the Cloud Adoption Framework (CAF).
+There are different approaches to implementing landing zones in the Cloud Adoption Framework (CAF).
 The right approach for your organization has the necessary services to support your business applications without extra overhead to manage.
 Starting with an implementation that doesn't meet your needs can waste your time and effort.

 Microsoft offers two implementation options for landing zones: